duckduckgo/duckduckgo-documentation/duckduckhack/api-answers/forum-lookup.md

 Let's specify what HTML templates we'll use to display each item.
 The vast majority of Instant Answers use the DuckDuckHack [built-in templates system](#).
 There are all sorts of specialized templates, from displaying places on a map, to displaying movie titles, to products, and lookup information.
 Each of these can be customized using [options and variants](#).

 [Template groups](#) are convenient presets.
 They're specified in the `group` property.
 The other properties you see under templates customize the behavior of the group.
 For example, `detail: false` makes sure items will always be displayed as tiles.
-Learn more about these options [here](#).
+Learn more about these options in the [templates reference](#).

 ```javascript
 templates: {